fabian-chia/snort-rule-generator/README.md

 # snort-rule-generator

-Helps you in generating basic snort rules
+- Helps you in generating basic snort rules that you can add into your pfsense